FilipVacek/cookiecutter/README.md

 ## Coverage measurement with existing tool

-The tool used to measure coverage: Coverage.py
+The tool used to measure coverage: Coverage.py, pytest

 The following command was used to generate a coverage report: coverage run --source tests -m unittest discover && coverage report

 <img width="678" alt="Screenshot 2024-07-11 162819" src="https://github.com/FilipVacek/cookiecutter/assets/121828721/469e1446-172b-4660-9724-d4207e7013cb">
 <img width="425" alt="Screenshot 2024-07-11 162438" src="https://github.com/FilipVacek/cookiecutter/assets/121828721/38bb29d6-6188-41e8-ad7c-3b58f8b38538">

+Disclaimer: I do not believe the coverage.py numbers are accurate, as pytest used later on in the functions lists different numbers (the official project documentation does not mention coverage, so I cannot be sure of any of the numbers really).
+I have installed all the test dependencies listed by the project and this is the final number I got.

 ## Coverage improvement